vahidmohsseni/csc-user-guide/docs/data/sensitive-data/sd-secondary-use-of-health-and-social-data.md

 ### SD Apply

-SD Apply is a service for applying access rights to sensitive datasets.
-You need to use SD Apply, if your data permit is from [single public register](sd-desktop-audited.md).
-In practice, it is a simple web user interface that guides you during the application process.
-After your application process is completed, the data will be available in SD Desktop service.
+SD Apply is a service for **applying access rights** to sensitive datasets.
+It is a simple web user interface that guides you during the application process.
+If you have received a permit from a single register, you need to use SD Apply for applying access to the data.
+After the application process is completed, the data will be available in the restricted SD Desktop service.
 [Read more about SD Apply](./single-register-permit.md#applying-for-access-to-secondary-use-single-register-data-with-sd-apply).